 Percent of New Oil and Hazardous Substance Spills Not Needing Long-Term Remediation

-Analysis of results and challenges: Rapid containment and cleanup of oil and hazardous substance spills reduces impacts to public safety, public health and the environment by reducing exposure to these contaminants.
+Analysis of results and challenges: Rapid containment and cleanup of oil and hazardous substance spills reduces impacts to public safety, public health, and the environment by reducing exposure to these contaminants.
 The Division of Spill Prevention and Response's goal is to control, contain, and remove spills as they occur in order to prevent extensive and costly damage to water sources, fish and wildlife, and adjoining properties.
 Only the largest and most technically complex spill cleanups, such as those that involve groundwater contamination, are turned over to the Contaminated Sites Program for long-term remediation.
-Data indicates that 19 spills, representing 1.03% of new spills in FY2013 will require long-term remediation.
+In FY2014, only 18 spills, or 0.93% of new spills, will require long-term remediation.

 Target #2: No polluted waters.

-Analysis of results and challenges: The number of polluted waters is based on the Integrated Water Quality Monitoring and Assessment Report which Alaska is required to submit to the Environmental Protection Agency every two years under Clean Water Act section 305(b), including the latest report for 2012.
-Note that because of this two-year report cycle, this measure is updated every two years rather than annually.
+Analysis of results and challenges: The number of polluted waters is based on the Integrated Water Quality Monitoring and Assessment Report which Alaska is required to submit to the Environmental Protection Agency every two years under Clean Water Act section 305(b), including the latest report for 2012, which is awaiting EPA approval.
+Note that because of this two-year report cycle, this measure is updated every two years rather than annually, and we anticipate the preliminary report for 2014 will be available in early 2015.
 The number of polluted waters has slowly declined since FY2002, remaining relatively stable since FY2010.
-Generally, more waters have been restored than have become polluted during this period.
-In 2012 new waters were identified as impaired due to contaminated site investigations under the Comprehensive Environmental Response, Compensation and Liability Act and because of permit monitoring.
-These impaired waters included three waters associated with two historic mining sites, and an ore spill at an active mine.
-Recovery can be a result of the actions of the State, permit holders, landowners, or other responsible parties affecting the waterbody, as well as natural recovery over time.
+Generally, more waters have been restored than have become polluted.
+Although EPA’s approval of the 2012 Integrated Report is pending, the Report concludes that the trend of more waters being restored than becoming polluted continues.

 Target #3: Reduce the impacts of new and historical pollution to land and water.